 Why not?
 Well, unfortunately many of the tour buses aren’t safe and most of the “information” the operators tell their guests is wrong.
-Angelenos never do these tours, they’re something of a joke here.
+Angelenos never do these tours, they’re really a joke here.
 The bottom line is it’s not an authentic experience of Los Angeles, the buses just clog up the area’s residential streets and the only thing that you will learn is that rich people have nice houses.
 That’s one thing that isn’t unique to L.A.

 Los Angeles has many local peculiarities when it comes to pronouncing many of the place names here.
 Wilshire Boulevard is not “Will-SHIRE”, it’s “WILL-sher”.
 The neighborhood below Griffith Park is not “Los FeLIZ”, it’s “Los FEElus”.
 We never use the names of the freeways here either, always the number – so it’s not the “Harbor Freeway”, it’s “the 110”.
 Also you never use the “i” before the freeway, as in the “i405”, it’s always “the 405”.
 Small details, but when you’re trying to get directions…

 4. Don’t ask locals where you can find movie-stars!